simonbogh/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ## Project Details

-In this project, Deep Convolutional Neural Network (CNN) is implemented to classify traffic signs.
+In this project, a Deep Convolutional Neural Network (CNN) is implemented to classify traffic signs.
 A model is trained and validated so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, the model is tested on additional images of German traffic signs found on the internet, that were not previously present in the dataset.

+The project submission includes:
+* `Traffic_Sign_Classifier.ipynb`: Ipython notebook with the code implementation
+* `Traffic_Sign_Classifier.html`: HTML output of the code implementation
+* `README.md`: a writeup report covering the implementation details and results

 ![image](docs/traffic_signs.png)